-Since the discovery of Huffman encoding scheme [4] in 1952 Huffman codes have been widely used in efficient storing of data, image and video [2].
+Since the discovery of the Huffman encoding scheme [4] in 1952, Huffman codes have been widely used in the efficient storing of data, image and video [2].
 Huffman coding has been subjected to numerous investigations in the past 50 years.
-Schack [7] considered distribution of the length of a typical Huffman codeword, while Katona and Nemetz [5] studied connection between the self-information of a source letter and its codeword length in a Huffman code.
-Traditional Huffman scheme collects frequency of occurrence of different symbols to be coded in the first pass, constructs a tree based upon which symbols receive codes.
+Schack [7] considered the distribution of the length of a typical Huffman codeword, while Katona and Nemetz [5] studied the connection between the self-information of a source letter and its codeword length in a Huffman code.
+A traditional Huffman scheme collects frequency of occurrence of different symbols to be coded in the first pass, constructs a tree based upon which symbols receive codes.
 Then in the second pass symbols are coded and sent to the receiver.
-However, along with codes corresponding to symbols Huffman tree is also sent.
+However, along with codes corresponding to symbols the Huffman tree is also sent.
 There is a single pass version of Huffman coding called dynamic Huffman coding [8].
-In the later case symbols are coded according to the frequencies of symbols so far sent, and the tree is updated by both sender and receiver using the same algorithm.
+In the latter case symbols are coded according to the frequencies of symbols sent so far, and the tree is updated by both sender and receiver using the same algorithm.
 In this paper we consider efficient decoding of the so-called static Huffman code.